AI Pricing this year

-Already, analysts predict spending on AI systems will reach almost $58 billion in the next few years.
+Already, analysts predict spending on AI systems reached nearly $118 billion in 2022 and surpass $300 billion in the next few years.

 How much does artificial intelligence cost, though?
 It’s a question companies of all sizes (from enterprises to startups) are asking.
 Good news, this AI pricing guide covers all your questions about the cost of artificial intelligence, from the average rates to the pricing factors that determine what you pay.